ItsDee25/exchange-rate-service/README.md

 #### ⏱️ Hourly Refresh Job
 - Runs every **30 minutes** to make sure atmost 1 hour data staleness is there in multi service-container environment
-- Uses a **distributed lock in DynamoDB** to ensure only one container makes third party call for current day and updates dynamo and in memory cache.
+- Uses a **distributed lock in DynamoDB** to ensure only one container makes third party call for current day and updates dynamo and in memory cache (write-through strategy)
 - If service instance fails to acquire lock, it gets latest data from dynamo and updates in memory cache